Technical requirements:

 These meters enable precise recording of consumption and accurate billing, which is necessary for dynamic tariffs.

-Heat load calculation included
+Heating load calculation included

 Smart home devices and automation (optional)